 U.S. Hemp/CBD Legalization

-America was the world’s leading importer of hemp, partly because federal law prohibited U.S. farmers from growing it.
-In June 2018, the U.S. Senate passed its 2018 Farm Bill, including provisions to make hemp legal for the first time since the 1930s.
-In December 2018, President Trump signed the bill into law.
+In June 2018, the U.S. Senate passed its 2018 Farm Bill and in December 2018, President Trump signed the bill into law to make hemp legal for the first time since the 1930s.
 The bill removes hemp from the Controlled Substances Act, effectively legalizing the plant federally and allowing it to be grown, processed, and sold as an agricultural commodity.
-Individual states are authorized to draft their own regulations governing hemp cultivation.
+Individual states will be authorized to draft their own regulations governing hemp cultivation.

 U.S. Hemp Industry

 The Hemp Industries Association (HIA) reported total U.S. retail sales of hemp products of nearly $700 million in 2016.
-HIA claims that U.S. hemp retail sales have increased by about 10% to more than 20% annually since 2011.
-Much of this growth is attributable to sales of hemp-based body products, supplements, and foods.
-Combined, these categories accounted for more than two-thirds of the value of U.S. retail sales in 2016.
+HIA claims that U.S. hemp retail sales have grown by about 10% to more than 20% annually since 2011.
+Mostly, this growth is attributable to sales of hemp-based care products, supplements, and foods.
+Together, these categories accounted for more than two-thirds of the value of U.S. retail sales in 2016.

-Hemp Business Journal has also reviewed sales of clothing, auto parts, building materials and various other products, and estimates the total retail value of hemp products sold in the U.S. in 2017 to be at least $820 million, including hemp foods (17%); personal care products (22%); textiles (13%); supplements (5%); hemp derived cannabidiol or CBD products (23%), consumer textiles (13%); industrial applications (18%); and other consumer products such as paper and building materials accounted for the remaining 2% of the market.
+Hemp Business Journal has also reviewed sales of clothing, auto parts, building materials and various other products, and estimates the total retail value of hemp products sold in the U.S. in 2017 to be at least $820 million, including hemp foods (17%); personal care products (22%); textiles (13%); supplements (5%); hemp derived cannabidiol or CBD products (23%), consumer textiles (13%); industrial applications (18%); and other products such as paper and building materials accounted for the remaining 2% of the market.

 Hemp imports to the United States – consisting of hemp seeds and fibers often used as inputs for use in further manufacturing – totaled $67.3 million in 2017, 57% decrease in seed imports from 2017, and the first half of 2018 puts the import market on pace for a 20% decrease.
-This descending trend is expected to continue as the U.S. hemp imports have steadily increased since 2005 when hemp imports totaled $5.7 million.
+This descending trend is expected to continue as the U.S. hemp market continues to mature.